1. Set your timeline across the top. Each column should be a time unit – e.g. week / month.

-- Set out your deliverables in time order, first one at the top.
+5. Set out your deliverables in the rows arranged in time order, with the first one at the top.

 - Don’t make your Gantt Chart too complex!
 It should fit on one side of A4.